 Almost every new pitcher that comes in (99%) is doing most of the above bad pitching cues.
 They reduce a pitchers speed an average of five or more miles per hour, hurts their control and also puts much more added stress on the arm and shoulder.
 Most new pitchers add 1 to 2 miles per hour in the first lesson because the difference is amazing when you learn what the best pitchers do.

 Softball Pitching Academy

 If you want to become the very best pitcher you can be, you want to learn the exact mechanics of the best pitchers in baseball and fastpitch softball.
-You will be surprised how, with good pitching cues, you can throw harder with better control.
-This will help prevent arm soreness pitchers get from using bad mechanics, that can lead to serious sometimes career ending injuries.
+You will be surprised how, with good pitching cues, you can throw harder, have more movement on your pitches and have better control.
+This helps pitchers to become much more successful and help prevent arm soreness they can get from using bad mechanics, that can lead to serious sometimes career ending injuries.

 Learn the seven traits all successful pitchers have in common that help them throw harder with more control.
 Even in pro baseball and fastpitch softball, pitchers perform these traits at various levels, the most successful pitchers execute them at the highest level.
 We also use a radar gun so you can see the increase in your velocity as you learn these traits.